 The Structural Difference That Matters

 On screen, it may look identical to a genuine document.
-Under closer inspection, however, it behaves entirely differently and that gap is exactly where screenshot PDF fraud lives.
+Under closer inspection, however, it behaves entirely differently, and that gap is exactly where screenshot PDF fraud lives.

 Why Screenshot PDF Fraud Breaks KYC Verification at the Root